What is Quebec’s Law 25? – A Detailed Guide on Compliance

 3. Right to Data Portability

-Law 25 introduces the right to data portability, allowing individuals to request a copy of their personal information in a structured and commonly used electronic format.
-This enables them to transfer their data to another organization with ease.
+Law 25 also establishes the right to data portability.
+Individuals can ask for a copy of their data in a structured and widely used electronic format, which makes it easy for them to transfer their data to another organization.

-Individuals have the right to withdraw consent for collecting, using, or disclosing their personal information at any time.
-This ensures that consent remains dynamic and reflects the individual’s current preferences.
+Individuals are entitled to withdraw consent for collecting, using, or disclosing their personal information at any time.
+This makes consent dynamic and in line with the individual’s current wishes.

 5. Right to Be Forgotten

-The law grants individuals the right to request the deletion of their personal information, often called the “right to be forgotten.”
-This is particularly relevant when the information is no longer necessary for the purposes for which it was collected.
+The law gives people the right to ask for their data to be deleted, sometimes called the “right to be forgotten.”
+This right is especially applicable when the information is no longer needed for the purpose for which it was initially recorded.

 6. Right to Transparency